codemagic-ci-cd/codemagic-docs/content/building/encrypting.md

   ```bash
   cat your_file_name.extension | base64 | pbcopy
   ```
-After the command has been run, you can paste the string from your clipboard to our encryption tool and then save the encrypted string to your environment variables.
+After the command has been run, you can paste the string from your clipboard to our encryption tool and then save the encrypted string to an environment variable.

 Once done, you can base64 decode it during build time in your scripts section using the following command: